jussitohka/KUBIAC_brainimageanalysis/day2/statistics.md

 ## Inference and multiple comparisons correction

 The result of the previous step is a group level statistical map describing the size of studied effect.
 That is a lot of data to chew on.
 Typically, in the realm of the classical statistical analyses, we are interested in the questions like:  at which voxels patients response to the stimulus differs from that of controls or at which voxels controls have more gray matter than patients.
 The statistical maps have to be thresholded to draw conclusions.
 But where to put a threshold?

+**Note** We typically apply spatial smoothing to the parametric maps at some or several levels of the analysis.
+This makes statistical maps more Gaussian (required by Random Field Theory) and helps with small misalighnments between individual subjects' data.

 An example follows: (See https://neurovault.org/images/13166/ , from Jääskeläinen et al 2016 http://doi.org/10.1038/srep27741 )

 Unthresholded statistical map:
 ![image](https://user-images.githubusercontent.com/6709791/169892655-131f26cb-c955-44c2-ba15-288d66354e7b.png) Statistical parametric maps of hemodynamic activity during first-time viewing of the movie clips as explained by self-rated humorousness in the GLM based analysis.